intelligentplant/AppStoreConnect.Adapters/docs/tutorials/creating-an-adapter/03-Tag_Searches.md

 The `TagDefinition` can hold a variety of information about a tag in addition to the ID and name, including: a description, engineering units, data type, discrete tag states (if required), custom properties, and labels/categories.
 In our implementation above, we specify that our tags return `double` values, with an inclusive minimum value of zero and an exclusive maximum value of one.

-Next, we must implement the `ITagSearch` feature. `ITagSearch` actually extends another feature, named `ITagInfo`. `ITagInfo` allows callers to request information about tags if they know the ID or name of the tag, whereas `ITagSearch` allows search queries that match against a tag's name, description, and so on.
+Next, we must implement the `ITagSearch` feature. `ITagSearch` actually extends another feature, named [ITagInfo](/src/DataCore.Adapter.Abstractions/RealTimeData/ITagInfo.cs). `ITagInfo` allows callers to request information about tags if they know the ID or name of the tag, whereas `ITagSearch` allows search queries that match against a tag's name, description, and so on.
 The `GetTags` method (from `ITagInfo`) is implemented as follows:

 ```csharp
 public ChannelReader<TagDefinition> GetTags(